HimplHeap Entailment

 Proof using. (* FILL IN HERE *) Admitted.

 Consider an entailment of the form H ==> (\ x, J x), where x has some type A and J has type Ahprop.
-To establish this entailment, one must exhibit a value for x for which H entails J x.
+To establish this entailment, we must exhibit a value for x for which H entails J x.

-Exercise: 2 stars, standard, especially useful (himpl_hexists_r).
+Exercise: 2 stars, standard, optional (himpl_hexists_r).

 Prove the rule himpl_hexists_r.